borisdayma/dalle-mini/README.md

 Trained models are on 🤗 Model Hub:

 * [VQGAN-f16-16384](https://huggingface.co/dalle-mini/vqgan_imagenet_f16_16384) for encoding/decoding images
-* [DALL·E mini](https://huggingface.co/flax-community/dalle-mini) for generating images from a text prompt
+* [DALL·E mini](https://huggingface.co/dalle-mini/dalle-mini) or [DALL·E mega](https://huggingface.co/dalle-mini/dalle-mega) for generating images from a text prompt

 ### Where does the logo come from?